||Unique variable stars outside the range of the classifications. These probably represent either short

 0.2 to 2 mag. in V. Cases of variable light-curve shapes as well as variable periods are known.
 If these

-changes are periodic, they are called the "Blazhko effect".
+changes are periodic, they are called the "Blazhko effect" (denoted by the subtype BL).
 The majority of these stars belong to the

 spherical component of the Galaxy; they are present, sometimes in large numbers, in some globular clusters,